 Prescription pill addiction can be extremely difficult to break, especially without professional help.
 The first step in most recovery plans is usually detoxification.
 This refers to the process by which the harmful residual toxins associated with drug abuse are purged from the body.
 The detox process can vary greatly depending on the substance and the amount of the drug taken.
 The detox phase of treatment can last anywhere from a few days to a month or more.

 The odds of overcoming addiction and making it through the detoxification stage alone are daunting.
-However, the professional staff at Intrepid is here to walk you through the process from start to finish.
+However, the professional staff at Intrepid is here to walk you through our substance abuse detox programs from start to finish.
+Our medically supervised detox is designed to meet all your needs.
+Prescription drug detox center programs like ours are here to make the process smooth and effective.
+AlcoholCall us today.
+844.684.0795

-Prescription pill addiction looks different for everyone.
+Prescription drug addiction looks different for everyone.
 Detox and treatment are not a one-size-fits-all endeavor.
 Different people require different approaches.
-While no two recovery journeys are alike, professionally supervised detox is an essential step in almost every instance-and Intrepid Recovery is a leader in this space in the South Florida Community
+While no two recovery journeys are alike, professionally supervised detox is an essential step in almost every instance-and Intrepid Recovery is a leader in this space in the South Florida Community.

 One of the most important aspects of any medical detox from prescription drugs is simply the presence of a safe and drug-free environment.
 The safest way to achieve this is by researching the reputation and results of local treatment options.
 In-patient (residential) treatment offers a drug-free environment for as long as it is medically necessary to complete detox.